 La Casita de Papi – is known for fresh shrimp or lobster served in a cream sauce in a cast iron skillet.

-Miro’s – specializes in variety of foods including sushi, and a fusion of Moroccan and Caribbean served with the art of local talent hanging on the walls.
+Miro’s – specializes in a variety of foods including sushi, and a fusion of Moroccan and Caribbean served with the art of local talent hanging on the walls.

 Otra Cosa at La Punta – Cabarete’s only French restaurant under the quaintest of thatched roofs and twinkling lights.
 A very quiet setting just past the center of town.